 For early startups, outsourcing is often a choice, especially when dealt with budget constraints and manpower limitations.
 Delegating time-consuming tasks, building core development, and cutting costs up to 65% are common reasons why startup owners choose to outsource.

-The following startups are one of the many who have maximized the benefits of outsourcing and have grown as one of the most successful startups.
+The following startups built with outsourced development are one of the many who have maximized the benefits of outsourcing and have grown as one of the most successful startups.

 What started as a web-based search engine now became a multinational company in Internet-related services.
 Google’s success is thanks to their practical use of outsourcing for cost-effectiveness.
 Google has been outsourcing their staff for years whether it may be IT specialists, developers, or virtual assistants.
 Google has also been recently reported to outsource YouTube’s ad sales to Russia.

-The Big Blue has long been outsourcing its workforce to lower-cost countries like the Philippines, Mexico, China, and India.
+The Big Blue is one of the startups built with outsourced development.
+It has long been outsourcing its workforce to lower-cost countries like the Philippines, Mexico, China, and India.
 In fact, IBM consists of 60% offshore staff.
-Not only is this a way for IBM to cut budget, but also a way to maneuver around the US outsourcing policies.
+Not only is this a way for IBM to cut the budget, but also a way to manoeuvre around the US outsourcing policies.

 Before being sold to Microsoft for $8.5 billion in 2011, Niklas Zennstrom and Dane Janus Friis established Skype.
 The founders had the idea but lacked the professionals to execute the application.
 With the help of three back-end developers from Estonia, who later became their partners, Skype has become the well-known video chat and voice calling service for web and mobile app.